jadenchant/DSII-MLB/README.md

 ### Questions

+- How have statistics affected voting rates for MVP winners?

-- How do the rookie of the year statistics change over time?
+- How do the MLB statistics for ROY change over time?

-- How do the MVP statistics change over time?
+- How do the MLB statistics for MVP change over time?

-- How do the Rookie of the Year and MVP statcast statistics change over time?
+- How do the MLB statistics for Cy Young change over time?